310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 It *could* be nice for someone to live a short but fulfilling life, and it *could* satisfy them in the end… But everyone they leave behind wouldn’t be able to handle it.
 So take care of your health, and live as long as you can.

-It’s easy to forget this when we’re all living in this peaceful country, but… People do die, you know?
+It’s easy to forget this when we’re all living in this peaceful country, but… People do die, y'know?

 Don’t die on us… Okay?
 You’re very important to everyone, Anzu-chan.